Canadian fiddle: Cape Breton

-Cape Breton fiddle music is strongly influenced by the intonations of the Scots-Gaelic language, especially Puirt a Beul (mouth music) and strathspeys.
+Cape Breton fiddle music is influenced by the intonations of the Scots-Gaelic language, especially Puirt a Beul (mouth music) and strathspeys.
 The ornaments are adapted from those used on the Great Highland bagpipe.
-The ornamentation (cuts aka. trebles, drones and doubling) brings out the strong feeling of Cape Breton fiddle.
+The ornamentation (cuts aka. trebles, drones and doubling) brings out the feeling of Cape Breton fiddle.

 Down East

 Down East, originating in the Maritimes, is one of eastern Canada's distinctive fiddle styles.
 The style is closely associated with prominent fiddler Don Messer and the provinces of Prince Edward Island and New Brunswick.

 Fiddle music in the region originated with the arrival of the first British settlers in the 18th century.
 As a distinct style, Down East fiddling developed and became nationally prominent thanks to the advent of the radio.
 George Chappelle and the Merry Islanders hosted an early radio program on CFCY-FM on Prince Edward Island, and following Chappelle's departure in 1939, New Brunswick native Don Messer launched a show that soon became popular nationwide.
 Messer focused less on traditional fiddling than on producing a hit show, and his success greatly influenced local music and Canadian fiddle in general.
 The style developed by Messer and others came to be known as "Down East", after a colloquial name for the Maritimes.
 It is characterized by waltzes, jigs, polkas and reels, and its focus on simple playing and dance-ready rhythms.